 - 10. Any time limits in this Article may be extended by agreement between the Parties.
 If the Association fails to act within the time limits set out at any of the stages or steps of the Grievance and Arbitration procedure and has not within that period requested and been granted an extension of time from the Employer, the Grievance will be considered abandoned.
-If the Employer or its representative(s) fail(s) to reply to a Grievance within the time limits set out at any of the stages or steps of the Grievance or Arbitration procedure, and has not within that period requested and been granted an extension of time from the Stages or steps of the Grievance or Arbitration procedure, and has not within that period requested and been granted an extension of time from the Association, the Association may submit the Grievance to the next step of the procedure. - 10.1 One or more steps in the Grievance procedure may be omitted upon the written agreement of both Parties.
+If the Employer or its representative(s) fail(s) to reply to a Grievance or Arbitration procedure, and has not within that period requested and been granted an extension of time from the Employer or its representative(s) fail(s) to reply to a Grievance or Arbitration procedure, and has not within that period requested and been granted an extension of time from the Association, the Association may submit the Grievance to the next step of the procedure. - 10.1 One or more steps in the Grievance procedure may be omitted upon the written agreement of both Parties.